 What color are your eyes exactly?

+When someone wants to enhance their vision, they may try contact lenses or seek out LASIK eye surgery.
+But what if they want to change the color of their eyes?
+People have long been fascinated with eye color; after all, eyes come in a wide range of shades.
 Exactly what color are your eyes?
 Hazel-ish?
 Blue-gray-green?
 Blue with brown spots?
 Green with gray spots?
-Most of us are taught in high school biology that two blue eyed parents are guaranteed to have blue eyed kids, but it’s not that straight-forward.
+Most of us are taught in high school biology that two blue-eyed parents are guaranteed to have blue-eyed kids, but it’s not that straightforward.
 The genetics of eye color is very complicated.
-All blue eyes are not created equal because eye color is determined by many different gene combinations, as seen in the image below.
+All blue eyes are not created equal because eye color is determined by many different gene combinations, as seen in the image below:

 Blue eyes have a low level of pigment present in the iris.
 Recently, scientists announced that everyone with blue eyes is related!
 Because of various racial groups intermarrying, blue eyes, which are generally recessive, are becoming rarer and rarer.
 (Note: I recently asked my blue-eyed in-laws how they produced my amber-eyed spouse, incorrectly telling them it was genetically impossible.
 Lesson #381: it’s not funny to suggest your mother-in-law was unfaithful.)

 Brown is the most common eye color.
 Individuals with brown eyes have more melanin present, and over half of the people in the world have brown eyes.

 Gray eyes may be called “blue” at first glance, but they tend to have flecks of gold and brown.
 And they may appear to “change color” from gray to blue to green depending on clothing, lighting, and mood (which may change the size of the pupil, compressing the colors of the iris).

 Green is the least common eye color, but it is found most frequently in northern and central Europe.
 I have always incorrectly called this color eye hazel!